 In fact, the wisdom and experience you’ve gained during your lifetime are among the most treasured gifts you can give.

 When it comes to legacy, I believe that the examples we set speak louder than any words we can say.
 There’s no substitute for creating memories.
-However, I certainly wish I had recordings of my parents, my brother, and other loved ones who have passed.
+My family is lucky to have members in it who have put in a lot of effort to put together letters and memory books.
+Caroline often creates photo books for family members as gifts.
+However, I also wish I had recordings of my parents, my brother, and other loved ones who have passed.

 So we have developed a service to help pass on our legacy.
 With this service, we guide you to create a recording in which you share your most insightful memories and experiences.